-What is EGF?
+What is EGF in skincare?

 EGF is a naturally occurring protein in your skin.
 It is occasionally called Growth Factor and scientifically (or if you're looking at an ingredient list in skincare), it’s known as sh-oligopeptide-1.